Tools based on artificial intelligence in education

 You never know what data the model is trained on

-As mentioned above, every generative model must be trained on a set of data.
-The data used during training will greatly influence the results you get, and you must be aware of this when receiving a response from the generative model.
-Just as our opinions and attitudes can be shaped by the information we have, generative models will produce content in line with the data they are trained on.
+Any generative AI model that a text and conversation tool is based on must be trained on a set of data.
+The data used during training can greatly influence the results we get, and this is something we must be aware of when receiving a response from the generative model.

 For more information on how data can and has influenced AI to make false conclusions, see, for example, Rise of AI Puts Spotlight on Bias in Algorithms - WSJ.